GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

    [The Dark Side of the Force Push - Will Anderson](http://willi.am/blog/2014/08/12/the-dark-side-of-the-force-push/) and [--force considered harmful; understanding git's --force-with-lease - Atlassian Developers](https://developer.atlassian.com/blog/2015/04/force-with-lease/)
-9. Once it has been rebased, a _reviewer_ with merge permissions can merge the PR using the GitLab "Merge" button, _without_ selecting "Squash commits".
+9. Once it has been rebased, a _reviewer_ with merge permissions can merge the MR using the GitLab "Merge" button, _without_ selecting "Squash commits".
    This will introduce an _unsigned_ merge commit, but preserve the signatures, if any, on the actual branch's commits.
-10. Finally, the PR submitter, not the reviewer, should delete the merged branch from both their local repository and GitLab.
+10. Finally, the MR submitter, not the reviewer, should delete the merged branch from both their local repository and GitLab.
 If more work is to be done continuing from the branch, a new branch should be created.